 Upper Division Requirement: Students must enroll and successfully complete a minimum of 44 semester hours of upper division coursework.
-This includes a minimum of 24 semester hours of upper division coursework in the student's major(s) and 5 semester hours in general education coursework.
+This includes a minimum of 24 semester hours of upper division coursework in the student's major(s).
 Students need to consult the major requirement section of this catalog for any other program specific upper division requirements.
-Students who are have interest in adding a minor need to review the Bachelor's Degree Minors section of this catalog for additional upper division requirements.
+Students who have interest in adding a minor need to review the Bachelor's Degree Minors section of this catalog for additional upper division requirements.
 Upper division courses at the University of La Verne are defined as 300- 400 level courses.

-GPA Requirements: To qualify for graduation, the student must have a minimum La Verne GPA and a cumulative GPA of 2.0 or better, both in the major and overall.
+GPA Requirements: To qualify for graduation, the student must have a minimum La Verne GPA and a cumulative GPA of 2.00 or better, in the major, minor (if declared), and overall.
 The Programs section of this catalog lists any additional departmental GPA requirements.
-Refer to Academic Information to find information in regards to graduating with honors.
+Refer to the Academic Information to find information in regards to graduating with Honors.

-Course Grade Requirements: For the purpose of fulfilling elective requirements and general education requirements other than Written English, a course in which a D or D+ was received will be counted only if the course was taken at the University of La Verne.
-A grade of C- or better is required to fulfill the Written English general education requirement, to count toward an academic major or minor, or to advance to the next course in the ESL program.
+Course Grade Requirements: For the purpose of fulfilling elective requirements and general education requirements other than Written Communication, a course in which a D or D+ was received will be counted only if the course was taken at the University of La

+Verne.
+A grade of C- or better is required to fulfill the Written Communication general education requirement, to count toward an academic major or minor, or to advance to the next course in the ESL program.
 The grade of C- is also the minimum acceptable grade for prerequisites for undergraduate courses as well as for undergraduate supportive courses in the major.
 All major courses must be taken for a letter grade.

-Senior Seminar/Culminating Activity Requirement: All undergraduate students of the University of La

-Verne must register for and complete their major/concentration senior seminar, or culminating activity at the University of La Verne.
+Senior Seminar/Culminating Activity Requirement: All undergraduate students of the University of La Verne must register for and complete their major/concentration senior seminar, or culminating activity at the University of La Verne.

-Minimum Number of Semester Hours: The minimum number of semester hours required for degree completion is 128 successfully passed semester hours.
+Minimum Number of Semester Hours: The minimum number required for degree completion is 128 successfully passed semester hours.
 Repeated courses, unless designated in the catalog as being repeatable, will be counted one time only.
 The minimum number of semester hours for a course to meet a GE requirement is 2 semester hours unless otherwise designated.